Menditect/documentation/docs/working/Teststep/6-persist.md

 Make sure to always insert the Persist Teststep after the Teststeps that perform other Object actions.

+A persist step will delete all the objects that are marked as deleted after the previous Persist Teststep in the same Test Case, or since the start of the Test Case.

 It is possible to have multiple Persist Teststeps in the same Test Case.
 However, if there is a technical error while executing the Test Case, the entire transaction for that Test Case is always rolled back.

 _Note_: an object that is created by a microflow (as the output parameter), is not committed to the database by a Persist action.
 To achieve this, put a [Change Object](change) Teststep before the Persist Teststep, that changes the object created by the Microflow Teststep (without actually changing any of the members).